-All nonprofits shall verify their nonprofit status by submitting an IRS determination letter confirming 501(c)(3) status, the most recent IRS 990 form and a current solicitation license from the Florida Secretary of State (or if exempt, the exemption letter).
+All nonprofits shall verify their nonprofit status by submitting an IRS determination letter confirming 501(c)(3) status, the most recent IRS 990 form and a current solicitation license from the Florida Secretary of State Department of Agriculture (or if exempt, the exemption letter).
+Such information shall be provided to the BOCC.
 Businesses shall also be registered on SunBiz.org.
 Additionally, nonprofit organizations must not have their revenue suspended by the Florida Secretary of State or have overdue federal or state taxes.